-E. Daniel Shingleton worked for the North Carolina Division of Public Health for over 20 years.
+E. Daniel Shingleton worked for the North Carolina Division of Public Health for more than 20 years.
 He taught social work at ECU and Atlantic Christian College and, after its name change, Barton College.
 Dan was the 1991 President of the North Carolina Public Association.
 Although officially retired, he continues to pursue his love of the history of North Carolina public health.

 This event is free and open to the public.
 Refreshments will be provided.

 The lecture will also feature a pop-up display.

 If on main campus, you can ride the 302 Bus from Mendenhall Student Center to the Allied Health Sciences Building.
 Here is the schedule for the 302: http://www.ecu.edu/cs-studentaffairs/transit/route-302.cfm